b00401062/b00401062.github.io/Textbooks/Simpson's Forensic Medicine.md

 - Forensic entomologists can determine a probable time of death from examination of the insects that invade a body.
 - Analysis of gastric content may assist in an investigation.

+## Death from natural causes

+### Introduction

+- The WHO's definition of a sudden death is death within 24 hours of the onset of symptoms.
+- A sudden death is not equivalent to en unexpected death.

+### Cardiovascular system

+#### Coronary artery disease